Loading...

 Correct Answer: A

-Rational: A BMI of 25 or higher imparts an increased risk of type 2 diabetes.
+Rationale: A BMI of 25 or higher imparts an increased risk of type 2 diabetes.
 Mediterranean descent does not impart a specific risk factor for type 2 diabetes, but African-American, Asian-American, and Hispanic ethnicities have an increased risk.

 Endocrine